 These moisturizers are great options for you to check out:

 - belif The True Cream Aqua Bomb (Husband stole this one and finished it!)

 - Neutrogena Hydro Boost Face Gel Cream with Hyaluronic Acid (drugstore find)

 You need sunscreen, every single day.
-No ifs, ands, or buts!
-It doesn’t matter if your foundation contains sunscreen or if your moisturizer has an SPF of 15 you need an actual sunscreen with and SPF of 30 or higher.
+No ifs, and, or buts!
+It doesn’t matter if your foundation contains sunscreen or if your moisturizer has an SPF of 15 you need an actual sunscreen with an SPF of 30 or higher.

-Everyone is exposed to way more sun than we think, so SPF is a requirement on the daily.
+Everyone is exposed to way more sun than we think, so SPF is a requirement on a daily.
 You can choose a chemical or physical sunscreen based on your preferences.